Backup, replication or another activity fails with:

 Acronis Agent cannot find backup archive located on target location.

-Location in question can be found in "path" line in the error details:
+Location in question can be found in "path" line in the error message or in error details:

 | error 0x40002e: Failed to open the backup location.